litheeshkumar/litheeshkumar/README.md

 - 👋 Hi, I’m @litheeshkumar
-- 👀 I’m interested in Python, Java
+- 👀 I’m interested in C, C++, Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Backend Web Development
-- 💞️ I’m looking to collaborate on new projects on python
+- 💞️ I’m looking to collaborate on new projects on Web Development
 - 📫 How to reach me litheesh.kamarthi@gmail.com

 <!---